Luke-TS/LTS-PathTracer/README.md

 }
 ```

-Run the ray tracer with your scene file:
+Run the ray tracer with your camera config:

 ```bash
 ./raytracer wide > output.ppm